ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

   ------------------------------------------
   ```
    For this example problem, we are stating that we have a geometry ranging from *x = 0.0* to *1.0*, half fuel and half steel with a central boundary at *x = 0.5*.
 As seen from the above input, the code needs four different parameters to be described to it.
-  - **Solver** - This tells our code what solver we will be using.
-The specific types of solvers utilised are discussed later in the readme, but this can be left as BCG if you are not interested in specific solver routines.
-Note that CG should not be used unless both boundary conditions are set to 'Zero'.
   - **Regions** - An integer number of regions that exists within the problem.
 We have 1 region from *0.0* to *0.5* and another from *0.5* to *1.0*, hence we give the code the integer number **2**.
   - **Boundaries** - The positions of the boundaries within the problem.
 Our first boundary is at the start of our geometry so we enter the number **0.0**.
 We then have an internal boundary halfway through the problem seperating the regions so we enter the number **0.5**.
 Finally we have the exterior boundary of our geometry, so we enter the number **1.0**.
 The code will always read one more value here than the number of regions in the problem.
   - **Nodes** - This desribes how refined we want the geometry in each region.
 For the example we want a quick solve with just enough nodes to see the flux profile.
 As we need to describe this for each region we enter the value **10** twice.
 The code will always read the same number of values here as the number of regions in the problem.